MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

 ---
 title: Install the sensor | Microsoft Defender for Identity
-description: Learn how to install the Microsoft Defender for Identity sensors on your domain controllers or AD FS / AD CS servers. ms.date: 06/21/2023 ms.topic: how-to
+description: Learn how to install the Microsoft Defender for Identity sensors on your domain controllers, AD FS servers, or AD CS servers. ms.date: 06/21/2023 ms.topic: how-to
 ---